Dakota County ponders pathways for conservation

 Do you live in Dakota County?

 If you live in Dakota County you can help support this much-needed and exciting investment in natural areas, greenways and parks.
-Sign up below and we'll be in touch in late summer and fall 2020!
+Sign up below and we'll be in touch when we have updates to share or the commissioners are seeking public input.

 If you don't live in Dakota County, sign up to be a River Guardian and we'll be in touch about statewide or local river issues in your area!